 It is time for Williams to do some serious soul-searching and consider whether it is time to bow out.
 This constant search for a 24th title — and I’m sure she will look for a 25th after that to be atop the winners’ list — is getting a little tiresome.

-There is a time in life for everything as it says in the Biblical book of Ecclesiastes.
+In life, there is a time for everything as it says in the Biblical book of Ecclesiastes.
 Williams has had a good run but now her obsession with another win is getting on people’s nerves.
-There is much more to women’s tennis than Serena Williams – and it is time that she realised it as well and retired.
+There is much more to women’s tennis than Serena Williams — and it is time that she realised it as well and retired.